marcguery/varif/README.md

 The FASTA file containing one sequence per chromosome.

+## PED (`--ped`)

+The optional PED file containing the family membership and parental relationships between samples from the VCF file.
+This file should be formatted as described in https://zzz.bwh.harvard.edu/plink/data.shtml#ped.

 # Summary

 Use `varif` to filter and rank variants submitted through a VCF file.